 You either love aircraft, or you don't.
-For those who do, RAF Leuchars can usually be relied on to provide a collection of those classic aviation moments guaranteed to bring the whole airfield to a standstill as everyone stops what they are doing to watch the display.
+For those who do, RAF Leuchars could usually be relied on to provide a collection of those classic aviation moments guaranteed to bring the whole airfield to a standstill as everyone stops what they are doing to watch the display.

-A perennial favourite at Leuchars is the RAF's Red Arrows display team, which has been performing since 1965.
-The Red Arrows performed their 4000th display at Leuchars in 2006, and they have now given over 4,400 displays in 54 countries.
+A perennial favourite at Leuchars was the RAF's Red Arrows display team, which has been performing since 1965.
+The Red Arrows performed their 4000th display at Leuchars in 2006, and they have now given some 4,500 displays in 54 countries.
 It's fascinating to look at images of their displays and see refuelling teams on top of their trucks, aircrew on the roofs of static display aircraft and people working on the far side of the airfield standing on the nearest grassy mound, all simply to get a better view of something most of them have seen many times before.
 Humans aren't given to perfection, but the Red Arrows come about as close to it as most of us will ever see.

 The 2012 Leuchars Airshow was a celebration of the Queen's Diamond Jubilee.
 The flying display began shortly after 11am, and continued under beautiful blue skies (albeit with a strong and gusting wind) for over six hours.
 As well as the Red Arrows and the Vulcan, those attending were treated to the "stand up" parade by 1 Squadron to celebrate its re-formation at Leuchars with Typhoons, and to a spectacular "role demonstration" by Tornado Gr4s from 15 Squadron at Lossiemouth, simulating a ground attack against the airfield.
 Perhaps the most heroic moment of the day came with the display of a World War One vintage SE5a biplane, flown despite the strong wind which at times appeared to make it hover.
 The most spectacular sight of the show was, without doubt, the diamond nine formation of Eurofighter Typhoon aircraft which brought it to a conclusion.

 Earlier years offered a variety of themes.
 2003 was all about celebrating the past, with displays from the B17 Flying Fortress Sally B & Memphis Belle amongst many others.
-Also at Leuchars in 2003 and celebrating their 50th year in the business, were the French Armée De L'Air Patrouille de France whose blue Alphajets provide an interesting contrast to the Red Arrows.
+Also at Leuchars in 2003 and celebrating their 50th year in the business, were the French Armée De L'Air Patrouille de France whose blue Alphajets provided an interesting contrast to the Red Arrows.
 The same contrast was on view at the 2011 airshow, when the Patrouille de France made a welcome return to Leuchars.